-3.4.3 Reliability and accuracy
+3.4.4 Reliability and accuracy

-In the K:TGAL project, independent professional forest companies carried out surveys in three of the project sites in order to test the reliability of the communities' estimates of carbon stock.
-In every case, there was no more than 5% difference in the estimate of mean carbon stocks between the professionals and the community.
+In order to test the reliability of community carbon stock estimates, independent professional forest companies were employed by the KTGAL project to carry out surveys in three of the project sites.
+In every case, there was no more than 5% difference in the estimate of mean carbon levels between the professionals and the community.

-It is recommended that communities make annual measurements, even though REDD+ credits may be issued only at the end of a four year reporting period.
+It is recommended that communities make annual measurements, even though REDD+ credits may be issued only at the end of a five year commitment period.
 There are a number of reasons for this: